emilyriehl/yoneda/src/simplicial-hott/09-yoneda.md

     := covPresId A a C CisCov u
 ```

-The other composite carries phi to an a priori distinct natural transformation.
+The other composite carries ϕ to an a priori distinct natural transformation.
 We first show that these are pointwise equal at all x : A and f : hom A a x in two steps.

 ```rzk
 #section yon-evid